Geometric Quantum Computation: Experimental Access to Massless UIRs of Extended Poincarè Group

 In the extended Poincar\'e picture the extra structure in the massless sector comes from the choice of a spatial direction

 which enters the definition of the superluminal involution $\Lambda_\infty(\theta,\phi)$ and of the lightlike representative $p_0=\omega(1,\hat n)$.
-In the laboratory this is implemented in a very simple way:

-\begin{itemize} \item \emph{Choice of $\hat n$.} Fixing $(\theta,\phi)$ amounts to choosing a physical propagation axis in space.
+In the laboratory this is implemented by choosing a physical propagation axis in space.
 In the proposed single--photon experiment we specialise, without loss of generality, to \(\hat n=(0,0,1)\), i.e.\ the optical axis is aligned along the $z$--direction.
 The interferometer arms then realise the two counterpropagating lightlike modes with momenta

 which are the forward and backward representatives associated with this choice of $\hat n$.
-Rotating the entire setup in space would simply correspond to choosing a different pair $(\theta,\phi)$ in the abstract construction. \end{itemize} so $p_0=\omega(1,0,0,1),$ with $\Lambda_\infty=\Lambda_\infty(0,0)$ an involution exchanging the time coordinate $t$ with the spatial coordinate $z$. we can represent a fixed helicity component by kets
+Rotating the entire setup in space would simply correspond to choosing a different pair $(\theta,\phi)$ in the abstract construction.
+So $p_0=\omega(1,0,0,1),$ with $\Lambda_\infty=\Lambda_\infty(0,0)$ an involution exchanging the time coordinate $t$ with the spatial coordinate $z$. we can represent a fixed helicity component by kets

 corresponding to the two lightlike directions along $+z$ and $-z$.
 Under the isomorphism $\mathcal H_{\text{fwd}}\simeq\mathcal H_{\text{bwd}}\simeq\mathcal H$, these are mapped to the ``direction basis''